andrewsgardner/WebLearn/README.md

 WebLearn generates content when pages are parsed by referencing specific backend libraries and directives.

-The [config.php](https://github.com/andrewsgardner/WebLearn/blob/master/resources/config.php) file, located at **/resources/config.php**, will be preprocessed before any page-specific HTML objects.
-This is the main configuration file that stores site wide settings and variables.
+The [config.php](https://github.com/andrewsgardner/WebLearn/blob/master/resources/config.php) file, located at **/salcweblearn.org/resources/config.php**, will be preprocessed before any page-specific HTML objects.
+This is the main configuration file that stores site-wide settings and variables.
 It also serves as a routing system for locating other important back-end, front-end, and external assets.

 ### Library & Templates Paths